Vgr255/Nightmare/Walkthrough/Part 1 - Reactor 1.md

 Attack, then start picking them off.
 You shouldn't need to heal.

 In the next area, there are a few hidden items.
-Whenever a hidden item is accessible, I will point you to the screenshot that came with this guide.
+Whenever a hidden item is accessible, the appropriate screenshot will be given.
 There are hundreds of hidden items littered about this mod, and let me tell you, as difficult as this mod gets, you'll need everything you can get.